Mystixor/TurboFileListHelper/README.md

 # Usage
 To find the right ghost corresponding to a map you can run `FindGhosts.bat` (bundled in releases) and follow the instructions, or use the command line alternative `TurboFileListHelper.exe --find "FileList.Gbx" MAPNAME` or, if you have `FileList.Gbx` in the same folder as the application, just use `TurboFileListHelper.exe --find MAPNAME`.

+Always keep in mind the first maps are internally named 001 or 087, and not 1 or 87.

 You can see the usage of this tool also by running `TurboFileListHelper.exe --help`.